 We keep a running tally on a small white board throughout the holiday season.

-If you prefer a pre-made paper version, you can buy this game pad in Hallmark stores:
+If you prefer a pre-made paper version, you can buy a game pad in Hallmark stores:

-P.S.
-Visit my Movie-Houses page to see all of the Christmas movies I’ve featured!
+Visit my Movie Houses page to see all the holiday movies I’ve featured,

 (Amazon affiliate links below)